OUR IMPACT

 Our Young Explorers come from a wide variety of backgrounds; from communities facing high levels of economic and social deprivation and from those where expectations of personal and professional success are high.
 Often, these people would never cross paths in any other way.
 With us, they rub shoulders and exchange ideas in tents and canoes, up mountains and in the jungle.

-Our work is transformational for everyone who participates, Leaders as well as Young Explorers.
-We also believe that wider society benefits from the adventurous, resilient, adaptable team players we help to create.
+Our work is transformational for everyone who participates.
+Wider society also benefits from the adventurous, resilient, adaptable team players we help to create.

 We believe that young people need the right skills, behaviours, and confidence to tackle contemporary challenges and opportunities.
 In assessing impact, we consider our success in supporting young people to acquire these skills, behaviours, and confidence through our programmes.